Korean Demilitarized Zone: North Korean side of the DMZ

-The North Korean side of the DMZ primarily serves to stop an invasion of North Korea from the south.
-It also stops North Korean citizens from defecting to South Korea.
+The North Korean side of the DMZ serves primarily to stop an invasion of North Korea from the south.
+Its other purpose is to ensure that North Korean citizens face significant difficulty in any effort to defect to South Korea.

 From the armistice until 1972, approximately 7,700 South Korean soldiers and agents infiltrated into North Korea in order to sabotage military bases and industrial areas.
 Around 5,300 of them never returned home.

 North Korea has thousands of artillery pieces near the DMZ.
 According to a 2018 article in The Economist, North Korea could bombard Seoul with over 10,000 rounds every minute.
-Experts believe that 60 percent of its total artillery is positioned within a few kilometers of the DMZ acting as a deterrent against any South Korean invasion.
+Experts believe that 60 percent of its total artillery is positioned within a few kilometers of the DMZ, acting as a deterrent against any South Korean invasion.

 Propaganda

 Loudspeaker installations

 From 1953 until 2004, both sides broadcast audio propaganda across the DMZ.
 Massive loudspeakers mounted on several of the buildings delivered DPRK propaganda broadcasts directed towards the south as well as propaganda radio broadcasts across the border.
-In 2004, the North and South agreed to end the broadcasts.
+South Korean broadcasts featured "popular music and lectures on freedom and democracy," while the North Korean broadcast featured "martial music and praises to the country's rulers."
+In 2004, the North and South agreed to end the broadcasts as part of an agreement to ease diplomatic tensions.

 On 4 August 2015, a border incident occurred where two South Korean soldiers were wounded after stepping on landmines that had allegedly been laid on the southern side of the DMZ by North Korean forces near an ROK guard post.
 Both North Korea and South Korea then resumed broadcasting propaganda by loudspeaker.
 After four days of negotiations, on 25 August 2015 South Korea agreed to discontinue the broadcasts following a statement from North Korea's government expressing regret for the landmine incident.

 On 8 January 2016, in response to North Korea's supposed successful testing of a hydrogen bomb, South Korea resumed broadcasts directed at the North.
-On 15 April 2016, it was reported that the South Koreans purchased a new stereo system to combat the North's broadcasts.
+On 15 April 2016, it was reported that the South Koreans purchased a new audio system to combat the North's broadcasts.